laminas/technical-steering-committee/meetings/agenda.md

 ### Laminas Ecosystem
    We should discuss in more details this [RFC](https://github.com/laminas/getlaminas.org/issues/199).

    The purpose is to create a curated section in getlaminas.org website, where we collect and display various 3rd party libraries, ready to be used in or with Laminas, Laminas MVC, Mezzio.

+   [@gsteel](https://github.com/gsteel) proposed to host a JSON file , and authors can publish their packages by PR.

+   From that JSON file, we can display the content in getlaminas.org website in various ways(filter, search, sections).

+   Potential categories (tags): middleware, wrappers(hooks?),  MVC.

+   Acceptance criteria:
+   - _must_ be installable via `composer`
+   - _must_ use a `ConfigProvider` and/or a `Module`
+   - _must_ provide a license
+   - _must_ not be archived or outdated

 ### Proposal for new Maintainers